1coderookie/KobraGoNeoInsights/docs/problems.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Problems
 In this chapter I'll list some of the most common problems people seem to have and what to do about them.
+Of course this chapter won't cover all of the possible problems one would probably have to deal with, but at least some of the problems beginners struggle with will be covered.
+If you don't find the answer to your specific problem here, please do a research by your own - there are countless websites as well as YouTube videos out there.

 (Note: WIP, so maybe come back another time as well ;) )

 ## First Layer Problems / Print Comes Off